 - Engage in a trade or business.
-The proposed development seeks approval for 20 market stalls that will engage in trade or business and includes 10 food and drink stalls and 10 retail stalls. - Direct or procure a theatrical, musical or other entertainment for the public.
-The proposed development seeks approval for entertainment of a temporary stage, including live music, performers, dancing and other scheduled events. - Construct a temporary enclosure for the purpose of entertainment.
-The proposed development seeks development approval for entertainment on a temporary stage, including live music, performers, dancing and other scheduled events. - Set up, operate or use a loudspeaker or sound amplifying device.
-The proposed development seeks approval for entertainment on a temporary stage, including live music, performers, dancing and other scheduled events.
+The proposed development seeks approval for 62 market stalls that will engage in trade or business and includes food and beverages, local produce, homegrown fruit and vegetables, handmade products and new or second-hand items. - Direct or procure a theatrical, musical or other entertainment for the public.
+The proposed development seeks approval for 10 amusement devices that will provide entertainment for the public. - Set up, operate or use a loudspeaker or sound amplifying device.
+The proposed development seeks approval for set up and operation/use of a loudspeaker and the amplifying of live music.